Rolie Polie Olie

-Rolie Polie Olie is a computer-animated children's television series produced by Nelvana and created by William Joyce.
-The show focuses on a little robot who is composed of several spheres and other three-dimensional geometric shapes.
+Rolie Polie Olie is an animated preschool television series created by William Joyce, and is produced by Nelvana in co-production with French broadcaster La Cinquième/France 5.
+It was produced in association with the Canadian Broadcasting Corporation and Disney Channel/Playhouse Disney in the United States.
+The show focuses on a robot boy and his family who are composed of several spheres and other three-dimensional geometric shapes.
 The show was one of the earliest series that was fully animated in CGI.
-Rolie Polie Olie was broadcast from October 4, 1998, to April 28, 2004 and later reran on Disney Junior from March 23, 2012, until September 28, 2014.
-The series was followed by two straight-to-video films based on the series (The Great Defender of Fun and The Baby Bot Chase), in 2002 and 2003 respectively.
+The series was broadcast from October 4, 1998, to April 28, 2004, and was followed with two straight-to-video films titled The Great Defender of Fun and The Baby Bot Chase, in 2002 and 2003 respectively.

 Rolie Polie Olie won a Gemini Award in Canada for "Best Animated Program" in 1999.
 The show also won a Daytime Emmy Award for "Outstanding Special Class Animated Program" in 2000 and 2005.
 William Joyce won a 1999 Daytime Emmy for Best Production Design for this series.
-The show has a vintage atmosphere, with futuristic elements.
+The show has a vintage atmosphere, with futuristic elements and it is speculated that it may be set in the 1950s, while being influenced by 1930s rubber hose cartoons like Fleischer Studios.